AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Practice! practice! and some more practice.
 Mainly JS loops.
 Some reflection and rumination about how effective is my #100DaysOfCode journey.

 **Thoughts**: "Don't count the days, make the days count." -Muhammad Ali

+### R1D39: July 09

+**Today's Progress**: Had some fun with JS loops from [The JavaScript Way](https://github.com/thejsway/thejsway).
+Completed all the practice problems.
+Tomorrow, moving on to functions and update my personal project.

+**Thoughts**: “We are what we repeatedly do.
+Excellence, then, is not an act, but a habit.” –Aristotle